 2. Relationship of the Parties; Processing of Data

-1. The parties acknowledge and agree that with regard to the processing of Personal Data, Customer may act either as a controller or processor and, except as expressly set forth in this Addendum or the Agreement, Company is a processor.
-Customer shall, in its use of the Services, at all times process Personal Data, and provide instructions for the processing of Personal Data, in compliance with Data Protection Laws.
-Customer shall ensure that the processing of Personal Data in accordance with Customer's instructions will not cause Company to be in breach of the Data Protection Laws.
-Customer is solely responsible for the accuracy, quality, and legality of (i) the Personal Data provided to Company by or on behalf of Customer, (ii) the means by which Customer acquired any such Personal Data, and (iii) the instructions it provides to Company regarding the processing of such Personal Data.
-Customer shall not provide or make available to Company any Personal Data in violation of the Agreement or otherwise inappropriate for the nature of the Services, and shall indemnify Company from all claims and losses in connection therewith.
+2.1 The parties acknowledge and agree that with regard to the processing of Customer Personal Data, Company is a processor.
+Customer shall, in its use of the Services, at all times process Customer Personal Data, and provide instructions for the processing of Customer Personal Data, in compliance with Data Protection Laws.
+Customer shall ensure that the processing of Customer Personal Data in accordance with Customer's instructions will not cause Company to be in breach of the Data Protection Laws.
+Customer is solely responsible for the accuracy, quality, and legality of (i) the Customer Personal Data provided to Company by or on behalf of Customer, (ii) the means by which Customer acquired any such Customer Personal Data, and (iii) the instructions it provides to Company regarding the processing of such Customer Personal Data.
+Customer shall not provide or make available to Company any Customer Personal Data in violation of the Agreement or otherwise inappropriate for the nature of the Services, and shall indemnify Company from all claims and losses in connection therewith.

-4. Following completion of the Services, at Customer's choice, Company shall return or delete Customer's Personal Data, unless further storage of such Personal Data is required or authorized by applicable law.
-If return or destruction is impracticable or prohibited by law, rule or regulation, Company shall take measures to block such Personal Data from any further processing (except to the extent necessary for its continued hosting or processing required by law, rule or regulation) and shall continue to appropriately protect the Personal Data remaining in its possession, custody, or control.
-If Customer and Company have entered into Standard Contractual Clauses as described in Section 6 (Transfers of Personal Data), the parties agree that the certification of deletion of Personal Data that is described in Clause 12(1) of the UK SCCs and Clause 8.1(d) and Clause 8.5 of the EU SCCs (as applicable) shall be provided by Company to Customer only upon Customer's request.
+2.4.
+Following completion of the Services, at Customer's choice, Company shall return or delete Customer Personal Data upon request, unless further storage of such Customer Personal Data is required or authorized by applicable law.
+If return or destruction is impracticable or prohibited by law, rule or regulation, Company shall take measures to block such Customer Personal Data from any further processing (except to the extent necessary for its continued hosting or processing required by law, rule or regulation) and shall continue to appropriately protect the Customer Personal Data remaining in its possession, custody, or control.
+If Customer and Company have entered into Standard Contractual Clauses as described in Section 6 (Transfers of Customer Personal Data), the parties agree that the certification of deletion of Customer Personal Data that is described in Clause 12(1) of the UK SCCs and Clause 8.1(d) and Clause 8.5 of the EU SCCs (as applicable) shall be provided by Company to Customer only upon Customer's request.

-Company shall ensure that any person it authorizes to process Personal Data has agreed to protect Personal Data in accordance with Company's confidentiality obligations in the Agreement.
-Customer agrees that Company may disclose Personal Data to its advisers, auditors or other third parties as reasonably required in connection with the performance of its obligations under this Addendum, the Agreement, or the provision of Services to Customer.
+Company shall ensure that any person it authorizes to process Customer Personal Data has agreed to protect Customer Personal Data in accordance with Company's confidentiality obligations in the Agreement or is otherwise under an appropriate obligation of confidentiality.
+Customer agrees that Company may disclose Customer Personal Data to its advisers, auditors or other third parties as reasonably required in connection with the performance of its obligations under this Addendum, the Agreement, or the provision of Services to Customer.

 4. Authorized Sub-Processors